 In this phase, you may perform an activation action.
-You may do this only once during each of your activate phases.
+You may do this only once during each activate phase.

 Each location, even one your opponent played, generates for you 1 energy for each energy icon on your side (the side facing you).
 Total the amount of energy generated for you on all locations, then add 1 to that total.
 You may activate up to this much energy.